jonathanhogg/flitter/docs/install.md

 `--opengles`
 : This tells *Flitter* to request the OpenGL ES API instead of OpenGL Core.
 You can use this on devices that do not support the full OpenGL API, or that are using a compatibility layer like ANGLE.
-At the moment, `!canvas` 2D drawing is not supported on OpenGL ES.

 `--profile`
 : Runs the Python profiler around the main loop.
 See [Profiling](#profiling)